Interesting Monopoly Probabilities (To Defeat your Relatives For the Holidays!)

-Ahhh, it’s that ❄ time ❄ of year again - a break from work with lots of time with the family.
+Ahhh, it's that :snowflake: time :snowflake: of year again - a break from work with lots of time with the family.

 (In other words - do you have that specific in-law you just can't wait to see defeated?)